zeta-chain/protocol-contracts/v2/scripts/deploy/deterministic/readme.md

 forge script scripts/deploy/deterministic/<Script>.s.sol --rpc-url <RPC_URL> --private-key <PRIVATE_KEY> --broadcast
 ```

 To automatically verify contracts deployed with above scripts, verifier options are needed.
-Example for `GatewayEVM` which will deploy and verify both implementation and proxy contracts:
+Example for `GatewayEVM` which will deploy and verify both implementation and proxy contracts (it is the same for other scripts):

 - etherscan
 ```